What is hepatitis C?

 How do you get tested?

 If you think that you may have been infected, there are lots of options for getting a free and confidential hepatitis C test.
-You can visit any NHS sexual health service, including those run by Virgin Care, visit your GP and get tests at some young people’s centres like those run by Brook.
+You can visit any NHS sexual health service, visit your GP and get tests at some young people’s centres like those run by Brook.

 Testing for hepatitis C is a simple blood test.
 However, it can take several months for the infection to show up in a test from the time of infection.
 If your risk was recent, you may be advised to have a repeat test.